Prof Neil Cranston

 |Fax||+61 3 6226 2569|

-Research higher degree supervision - professional development of school leaders; principals and the law; middle-level school leaders.
-Coordinate and teach postgraduate leadership units (Graduate Certificate, Masters)
+Research higher degree supervision - principals and the law; middle-level school leaders.
+Coordinate and/or teach postgraduate leadership units (Graduate Certificate, Masters)

 - ESG786 – Successful School Leadership